 Ubud is located about an hour from the popular coastline of Bali but it is a whole different world.
 It’s much more peaceful than the crazy areas of Kuta and surrounds and it’s in a beautiful setting with rice terraces and lots of greenery.

 It’s a great place to go hiking to enjoy nature and watching local life, but the town of Ubud itself is also lovely with many delicious restaurants, bars, small shops and cultural performances.
 Many restaurants cater to clean eating and vegans and it’s a great place to go just for the food.

 Jeju Island, South Korea – Be Marie Korea

 Jeju Island is the biggest island of South Korea, located off the south coast of the peninsula.
-The volcanic Island is accessible by plane from mainland Korea and from other Asian countries or by boat from Busan.
+The volcanic island is accessible by plane from mainland Korea and from other Asian countries or by boat from Busan.

 What draws people to Jeju are the stunning beaches, elaborate hiking trails and the delicious food.
 Seafood and black pork are a must-try when on the island.

 The black pigs are natives to the island and taste different from mainstream pigs.
 The pork is smoked over burning hay, which gives the meat juice a unique flavour and makes the meat a bit chewier than regular pork.